ed2c/docker_1cho/README.md

 # Prerequisites

 Ensure Docker is installed on your system.
 Docker is necessary to run the eencijfer module encapsulated within the Docker image.

+You can download Docker for your system through the following link [Docker](https://docs.docker.com/get-docker/).

 # Configuration